 Children’s National is currently ranked 7th in National Institutes of Health (NIH) research funding among pediatric hospitals.
 The new campus will allow Children’s National to expand its research programs.
 A key area of expansion when the campus opens will be high-impact opportunities in pediatric genomic and precision medicine, anchored by the organization’s Center for Genetic Medicine Research and Rare Disease Institute.
 Its proximity to federal research institutions and agencies, universities, and academic research centers enables the new Children’s National campus to leverage the rich ecosystem of the public and private sectors to help bolster innovation.

-“For more than 130 years, the Johnson & Johnson Family of Companies has been combining heart, science and ingenuity to profoundly change the trajectory of health for humanity,” said Paul Stoffels, M.D., Chief Scientific Officer and Vice Chairman of the Executive Committee, Johnson & Johnson.
+“For more than 130 years, the Johnson & Johnson Family of Companies has been combining heart, science and ingenuity to profoundly change the trajectory of health for humanity,” said Paul Stoffels, M.D., Chief Scientific Officer and Vice Chair of the Executive Committee, Johnson & Johnson.
 “JLABS is an integral part of our external innovation strategy designed to help catalyze development of new healthcare solutions globally.
 We are delighted to launch JLABS @ Washington, DC in this uniquely vibrant and diverse life sciences ecosystem of world-class medical research centers, universities and government entities that can help us address some of the world’s most critical emerging health threats.”

 Johnson & Johnson Innovation seeks to find the best science and technology, no matter where it is located, aiming to solve the greatest unmet medical and healthcare needs of our time.
 JLABS, in addition to offering emerging life science companies modular lab units, office space, shared core laboratory equipment and business facilities, will link the entrepreneurs within the District and across the greater Virginia and Maryland regions with the full breadth of the Johnson & Johnson Innovation model, including opportunities for funding, third-party services, educational events and R&D experts from medical technology, consumer healthcare product and Janssen pharmaceutical teams.
 In addition to providing access to scientific, industry and capital funding experts from across the industry, JLABS @ Washington, DC will also follow the same no-strings attached approach currently in operation in San Diego; San Francisco; South San Francisco; Boston; Lowell, MA; Houston; Toronto; New York City; Beerse, Belgium; and Shanghai, China (opening June 2019).